OHDSI/TheBookOfOhdsi/CommonDataModel.md

 #### Prerequisites {-}

-For these first exercises you will need to review the CDM tables discussed earlier, and you will have to look up concepts in the Vocabulary, which can be done through ATHENA[^athenaCdmUrl] or ATLAS[^atlasCdmUrl].
+For these first exercises you will need to review the CDM tables discussed earlier, and you will have to look up concepts in the Vocabulary, which can be done through ATHENA[^athenaCdmUrl] or ATLAS.[^atlasCdmUrl]

 [^athenaCdmUrl]: http://athena.ohdsi.org/
 [^atlasCdmUrl]: http://atlas-demo.ohdsi.org